 Despite town councils actively taking action against cannabis, many New Jersey residents support legalization for responsible, adult-use according to a recent survey conducted by Rutgers University’s Eagleton Institute.

-Governor Murphy has made legalizing cannabis a cornerstone to his campaign and remains on track according to recent statements and also his recent budget address.
-He already expanded the medical program.
-While detractors offered a decriminalization bill, the senate leadership supports full legalization.
+Governor Murphy has made legalizing cannabis a cornerstone of his campaign and remains on track according to recent statements and also his recent budget address.
+He has already expanded the medical program.
+While detractors offered a decriminalization bill, the senate leadership supported full legalization.

 Stay Informed | Educate | Advocate | Network